hschwaiger-usgs/volcano-ash3d/README.md

 (source is `umbrella_air`).
 Model results of the cloud development and advection are compared with cloud outlines from satellite observations presented in [Mastin and Van Eaton, 2020](https://doi.org/10.3390/atmos11101038).

+6. Shishaldin
+This case mainly provide examples of running models with a variety of NWP forecast packages using topography and variable diffusivity.

 The validation tests above demonstrate the utility of Ash3d in modeling volcanic ash cloud transport and deposition for a variety of eruption scenarios, compared